Hi, lovely readers!

 - Bluetooth tracking tag.
 If he can be a bit forgetful, hook Dad up with this tracking tag (compatible with iOS only) so he can always keep tabs on where he’s left his keys.

 - Fulton & Roark men’s grooming products.
 These go over just as well with dads as they do boyfriends and husbands.
-Plus, now through Christmas, use coupon code CURIOUSER at check-out to save 15% on your total order.
+Plus, now through December 31, use coupon code CURIOUS at check-out to save 15% on your total order.
 (And shipping is always free for orders $25 or more.
 Score!)

 - Grilling accessories.
 Again with the stereotypes, but in my family the dad is the griller (both my dad and my father-in-law, and the same is true at our house, too).
 If your dad is into manning the grill, too, consider some fun and helpful tools for him, like these kabob grilling baskets or these Himalayan salt plates.